lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

    retries.

 The optional parameter ``requestMemoryMax`` (commented out in the example above) puts a cap on how much memory a job can ask while trying to recover from the OOM error.
+You can use it to remove jobs failing due to the OOM error from the job queue *before* the number of retries reaches its limit (for example, when you know that the job should never need more than 32 GiB of memory).
 However, to explain how this cap is enforced we need to describe the scaling mechanism in a bit greater detail.

 When the automatic memory scaling is enabled the job memory requirement, :math:`m_n`, increases in a geometric manner between consecutive executions